ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/02-mergesort.md

 The descriptions are quite vague and we have to figure out how to make it work in practice.
 First, splitting an input array into two subarrays is easy.
-We do not have to copy any elements, but we can use the same idea as for binary search: use array indices *left* and *right* to refer to an array interval.
+We do not have to copy any elements, but we can use the same idea as for binary search: use array indices *start* and *end* to refer to an array interval.
-To split this subarray into two halves, we just calculate the middle index between *left* and *right*.
+To split this subarray into two halves, we just calculate the middle index between *start* and *end*.

 The main function for sorting an interval can now be written like this:

-    // Sort the array interval left .. right function mergeSort(array, left, right):
+    // Sort the array interval start...end
+    function mergeSort(array, start, end):
-        if left >= right:                   // Base case: Interval length is ≤ 1
+        if start >= end:                   // Base case: Interval length is ≤ 1
             return
-        mid = int((left + right) / 2)       // The midpoint is where the right half starts
+        mid = int((start + end) / 2)       // The midpoint is where the second half starts
-        mergeSort(array, left, mid-1)       // Mergesort the left half
+        mergeSort(array, start, mid-1)     // Mergesort the first half
-        mergeSort(array, mid, right)        // Mergesort the right half merge(array, left, mid, right)      // Merge the two sorted halves
+        mergeSort(array, mid, end)         // Mergesort the second half merge(array, start, mid, end)      // Merge the two sorted halves

 The initial call would be `mergeSort(array,0,array.size-1)`, which sorts the whole array.

 Merging the sorted array intervals are quite straightforward from the description, we just have to keep track of the pointers to the two sorted halves.

-    // Merge the sorted array intervals left .. mid-1 and mid .. right
+    // Merge the sorted array intervals start .. mid-1 and mid .. end
-    function merge(array, left, mid, right):
+    function merge(array, start, mid, end):
         temp = new Array
-        j = left; k = mid                   // Pointers to the left and right intervals for i in left .. right:             // Pointer to the temporary array if j < mid and (k > right or array[j] <= array[k]): temp[i] = array[j]          // The left element is smaller j = j + 1                   // (or the right interval is exhausted)
+        j = start; k = mid                  // Pointers to the sorted halves for i in start .. end:              // Pointer to the temporary array if j < mid and (k > end or array[j] <= array[k]): temp[i] = array[j]          // The element from the first half is smaller j = j + 1                   // (or the second half is exhausted)
             else:
-                temp[i] = array[k]          // The right element is smaller
+                temp[i] = array[k]          // The element from the second half is smaller
-                k = k + 1                   // (or the left interval is exhausted)
+                k = k + 1                   // (or the first half is exhausted)
-        for i in left .. right:
+        for i in start .. end:
             array[i] = temp[i]              // Copy everything back